DarekDGB/DigiByte-Adamantine-Wallet/docs/security/runtime-invariants.md

 - Every runtime capability is bound to a specific WSQK scope hash.
 - A capability **cannot be reused** for a different scope.
-- Scope mismatch **blocks execution** (anti-confused-deputy protection).
+- Scope mismatch **blocks execution** (anti–confused-deputy protection).

 ---

-## Invariant 5 — Capability Has Finite Lifetime
+## Invariant 5 — Capability Has Finite Authority

-- Runtime capabilities may have a TTL.
+- Runtime capabilities are:
-- Expired capabilities **must be rejected**.
+  - Short-lived
+  - Single-purpose
+  - Non-transferrable
-- Long-lived or unlimited authority is explicitly forbidden.
+- Long-lived, ambient, or unlimited authority is **explicitly forbidden**.
+- Capability reuse outside its intended execution path **must fail**.

 ---